humanmade/altis-documentation/other-docs/guides/altis-releases.md

 ## Bugfix Releases

-Each module releases bugfix releases separately, as and when necessary.
+Each module releases bugfixes separately when necessary.
 You should ensure you are always running the latest bugfix version of each module by periodically running `composer update` and committing the updated `composer.lock` file.

 These bugfix versions are generally not synchronised.
 Bugs occurring across multiple modules may trigger bugfix releases for each module.